 The Schenectady County Community College Workforce Development Division is committed to being the first-choice of businesses and individuals for the delivery of innovative and responsive non-credit educational programming in the Capital Region.

-	Approved for 2 Business/ Strategic Credits from the HRCI
+This course has been approved for Business/ Strategic Credit from the HRCI for 2 hours.

 Stockade Building, Room 120

 Jamel Walton was rewarded for her hard work and determination with the 2014 Region East Charles A. Burns Outstanding Adult Continuing Education Student Award.
 Jamel, a veteran of the United States Marine Corps, graduated from HPOG's IBEST CNA/PCA class and is now a Criminal Justice major at SCCC.
 She recently decided to change her career path to enter the growing health care field and will be enrolling in SCCC's new Community Health Worker (CHW) training program next spring.
 Read more about her and other HPOG success stories.